 Indigenous Policy Institute

-The Department of Reconciliation will launch an inaugural Indigenous Policy Institute in Spring 2026.
+The Reconciliation Department will launch an inaugural Indigenous Policy Institute in Spring 2026.
 The institute will use a cohort model and feature speakers, workshops, and training.
 We plan to bring in Indigenous policy leaders from academia, local/regional/federal government, tribal governments, and non-governmental advocacy organizations to teach students about advocacy at all levels.

 Students will select a policy issue they care about, conduct research on the issue, then present on that issue at the Colorado state capital or other relevant policy venues to advocate for change in areas they care about.
 Students will be able to build relationships with policy leaders who have experience in Indigenous policy development, advocacy, research, and leadership.